Once upon a last quarter, a marketer walked into the woods.

 These feed four Brand Health dimensions: Awareness, Sentiment, Authority, and Recall.

-What is AI Mention Share?
+What is AI visibility?

 Is AI visibility the same as SEO ranking?

 Not even close.
 They are two different games on the same playing field.
-Fewer than 9% of ChatGPT and Gemini citations come from URLs in Google’s top 10, per eMarketer.
+Fewer than 9% of ChatGPT and other AI citations come from URLs in Google’s top 10, per eMarketer.
 A brand can rank first on Google and be absent from AI answers for the same question.
 SEO is the foundation for crawlability and indexing.
 AI visibility requires separate measurement through GEO metrics.

 How often should you measure AI visibility?